Travel advice – keep up to date

 When you travel abroad, it's important to plan for your trip well in advance and the latest advice before you travel, even if you are a seasoned traveller.

-The Foreign and Commonwealth Office (FCO) offer up to date travel advice on their website, including advice about travel safety, the latest political situation in a country, natural disasters as well as any planned strikes or demonstrations.
+The Foreign, Commonwealth & Development Office (FCDO) offer up to date travel advice on their website, including advice about travel safety, the latest political situation in a country, natural disasters as well as any planned strikes or demonstrations.

 Before you travel:

-- The FCO publish continually updated travel advice by country; check the latest information before you travel.
+- The FCDO publish continually updated travel advice by country; check the latest information before you travel.
 Travel Advice by Country

-You can also sign up for email alerts to get the latest updates for the countries you are visiting, follow the FCO on twitter (@fcotravel) and on Facebook.
+You can also sign up for email alerts to get the latest updates for the countries you are visiting, follow the FCO on twitter (FCDOtravelGovUK) and on Facebook.

 - Find out where the nearest British Embassy will be.
 Find an embassy